 How to make Rice Puto with Gata:

-In the morning, pour the bowl of soaked rice with its water in blender.
+2. In the morning, pour the bowl of soaked rice with its water in blender. (should not be smelly, otherwise change the water).

 Check out our delicious Homemade Kwek Kwek Recipe: